Pamir Highway: An Epic Road Trip from Dushanbe to Osh

 The botanical gardens atop a nearby hill are the second highest in the world and boast different plants indigenous to Asia and Europe.
 I find the views from up there even more beautiful than the blossoming flowers in the gardens.

 Next, we visit the town market.
-It is full of colours, aromas, and smiling faces.
+It is full of colors, aromas, and smiling faces.
 People stop to chat with us, tell us stories, and take pictures with us.

 From Khorog, we leave the Pamir Highway for a while to follow the Wakhan Corridor.
 The views on this road are even more magnificent, everyone says.